Personal Loans

 If you’re one of the millions of Americans who’ve tried BNPL loans — or if you’re among the millions more likely to consider them in the near future — here are some key things to keep in mind:

 • You may be asked to pay every two weeks.
 With most loans, consumers are required to pay monthly.
 However, with many BNPL loans — especially those of the “pay-in-four” variety — you’ll be expected to pay every two weeks.
-Typically, BNPL lenders require you to connect a debit or credit card to your account when you first use it so that payments can be pulled automatically when they’re due.
+BNPL lenders typically require you to connect a debit or credit card to your account when you first use it so that payments can be pulled automatically when due.
 You’ll need to make sure you have sufficient funds or available credit on the due date to ensure the automatic payment is successful.

 • Many (but not all) BNPL loans are interest-free.
 Pay-in-four BNPL loans are often interest-free if you pay them on time.
 However, longer-term buy now, pay later loans can have interest rates as high as 30%, rivaling the highest credit card rates.
 Make sure you understand the rates before applying, because what you don’t know can cost you.